leej58928/Activation-Retention-Analysis-SQL/README.md

 - Activated users: **65.1% 30-day retention** (175 / 269)
 - Non-activated users: **25.0% retention** (183 / 731)
-- Early activation is associated with a **40+ percentage point increase** in retention
+- Early activation is associated with a **40+ percentage point increase** in retention, making it a critical lever for improving user retention

 ---

 ## Project Overview

-This project examines how early user activation within the first 7 days impacts long-term retention.
+This project analyzes how early user activation within the first 7 days drives long-term retention.

+Users who complete key activation behaviors early are significantly more likely to remain active after 30 days, highlighting activation as a critical lever for product growth.

 The analysis shows that users who complete key activation behaviors early are significantly more likely to remain active after 30 days, highlighting activation as a critical driver of product retention.